 4. Appeal Your Sex Offender Status

-If you were convicted of a sex crime that required you to register as a sex offender, the next step in how to seal a criminal record is to petition to be removed from sex offender registry.
+If you were convicted of a sex crime that required you to register as a sex offender, the next step in how to seal your record is to petition to be removed from the sex offender registry.
 This is possible in most cases, and it’s another legal service we can help you with at Findley & Rogers.

 5. Stay Clean!

 If you want to seal your record, you cannot have any new criminal charges or convictions.
 You have to keep your mistakes in the past and stay clean.
 No new criminal behavior!
 This means avoiding substance abuse.
 It also means being smart about the company you keep and avoiding trouble during your 2 – 5 year waiting period.